-The amounts included in the cash reserve are based on each Finance agency's best estimate and should be reviewed and adjusted annually by Finance agency's staff.
-Measurement of the level of cash reserves should be applied within the context of long-term forecasting, thereby avoiding the risk of placing too much emphasis upon the level of unrestricted fund balance at any one time.
-Cash reserve balances as well as any specific plans to increase or decrease the level of these reserves should be reported quarterly to the Finance Commission.
+The amounts included in the liquidity reports are based on each finance agency's best estimate and should be reviewed and adjusted as needed by finance agency staff.
+The finance agencies will present their liquidity reports and any required plan reports to the Finance Commission quarterly.
+Measurement of the level of liquidity should be applied within the context of long-term forecasting, thereby avoiding the risk of placing too much emphasis upon the level of unreserved funds at any one time.